 Regarding these three priority issues, since fiscal 2014 SMBC Group has actively engaged with internal and external stakeholders, reviewed them and the issues to be addressed based on them, and worked to strengthen related initiatives at Group companies.

 Identifying the Issues

-Refer to the following for details on the stakeholder dialogue conducted in 2016.
+Refer to the following for details on the stakeholder dialogue.

 Sustainable Development Goals (SDGs)

 The SMBC Group is promoting action towards the Sustainable Development Goals (SDGs) that were adopted by the United Nations General Assembly in 2015.